Contact Us View the rooms About the Guest House Home Page

 About the Calumet & Arizona Guest House

-After passing through a few owners and many changes to meet the needs of an always changing mining community, it became the residence of the Timbers in 1977, and since that year they have been conducting the careful restoration and enhancement of the home and its grounds.
+After passing through a few owners and many alterations to meet the needs of a changing community, the C&A became the residence of the Timbers in 1977 and since that time they have been conducting a careful restoration and enhancement of the home and its grounds.
 Countless architectural details and period furnishings are the result of a long ago art of craftsmanship and sense of proportion, which are lost to us today.

 The garden was at first intended to be only a beautiful frame for a most extensive preservation and enhancement of an historic home.
 However, its development has become a many year and captivating project in its own right.
 Terracing, massive walls and rocks, impart a bold three-dimensional texture to the grounds and compliment the massive lines of the structures.
 Mostly lush desert flora has been selected, to which our particular Southwest zone is friendly, as well as suiting the home's Mission revival theme.

-Dining RoomAll of our rates include our full breakfast, cooked to order for each gues, and served in our elegant dining room.
-Guests may select from a menu which includes fresh fruit salad, juice, coffee, tea, milk, bacon, eggs, cottage fries, homemade granola, french toast made with homemade whole wheat bread, broccoli/cheese quiche, crepes filled with scrambled eggs topped with an Holandaise sauce, Eggs Benedict and homemade toast and jellies.
+Dining RoomAll room rates include our full breakfast, cooked to order for each guest, and served in our elegant dining room.
+Guests may select from a menu which includes fresh fruit salad, juice, coffee, tea, milk, bacon, eggs, cottage fries, homemade granola, french toast made with homemade whole wheat bread, broccoli/cheese quiche, crepes filled with scrambled eggs topped with a Hollandaise sauce, Eggs Benedict and homemade toast and jellies.

-Our guest rooms are from normal (150 sq.ft.), to a very spacious (500 sq. ft.).
+Our guest rooms range in size from average (150 sq.ft.), to very spacious (500 sq. ft.).
 Period wallpaper adorns the walls and antiques, from collectable grade to family heirlooms, to museum quality are throughout the home and bedrooms.

-The areas common to all, i.e. apart from the private bedrooms, are in the grand old way of spacious and numerous: living room, music room, dining room, atrium, halls, landings, porches and a woman's dream kitchen- large, attractive and a blend of the old but yet with modern efficiency and convenience.
+The areas common to all, i.e. apart from the private guest rooms, are in the grand old way of both spacious and numerous: living room, music room, dining room, atrium, halls, landings, porches and a woman's dream kitchen- large, attractive and a blend of the old but yet with modern efficiency and convenience.

 Evidently the home was always loved for what it was by its previous owners, because almost all of its antique architectural details had been carefully guarded and preserved.
 During the more than three decade process of modernization and renovation by its current owners, changes such as central heat and air conditioning, evaporative cooling and WiFi internet connections have been subtly incorporated into the home to make it more comfortable and convenient for guests.